e-ortiz/JAVA-Estuary-Management-Game/README.md

-# project-fall-2018-team-10-6
+# Fall 2018, Team Game
-project-fall-2018-team-10-6 created by GitHub Classroom
+created by GitHub Classroom

 Team 10-6: Louise Victoria Cancino, Zuyue Xie, Edward Ortiz, Zhihao Zhang

-Project description:
+Project Description:
-- Topic: steward/estuary management
+- Topic: Steward/Estuary management
 - player will play the role of the estuary manager
 - the setting of the game will be in St. Jones' River
 - there will be characters on the map that will play the roles of estuary employees;